-Today, although Easter remains a religious holiday, the Easter egg hunt has become a way for children to have some wholesome fun together.
+Today, although Easter remains a religious holiday, Easter egg hunts have become a way for children to have wholesome fun together.
 “Although we may now have plastic eggs and new ways to color and decorate eggs, the hunt itself has not changed through the years,” Collins says.
 “It still involves children trying to find as many eggs as they can.”

 Tips for hosting an Easter egg hunt

 The basics for staging an Easter egg hunt are easy.
-All you need are some willing participants equipped with baskets or other containers, some eggs (hard-boiled, candy, or plastic), and an open space.
+All you need are willing participants, baskets or other containers, eggs (hard-boiled, candy, or plastic), and an open space.

-If you’re planning an outdoor event, have a backup location in mind in case the weather turns cold or soggy.
-Also, consider the ages and abilities of the children involved.
-You want to place eggs in places that are easy for young participants to find and more challenging for older ones.
+If you’re planning an outdoor event, make sure you have a backup location in mind in case the weather turns cold or soggy.
+Also, consider the ages and abilities of the children, placing eggs in places that are easy for the youngest participants to find and more challenging for older ones.

 The rest is up to you.
 You can make things as creative and as competitive as you wish.
 Here are some ideas to get your creative juices flowing.